ndbucksmith/ClimateSensitivity/README.md

 The station data is summarized in csv files for each hemisphere plus the High altitude dataset..
 Clisen.py uses [pandas](https://pandas.pydata.org) to read in the files.
 Note that the power data in the files is not used.
 Power is calculated based on latitude. pdfs of each station historical record of temperature are archived in the tempdata folder.

 I should note that stations were selected to cover as wide a range of the globe as possible with a strong bias towards stations at or near sea level, given the constraints of NASA GISS data coverage.
 The most outstanding exception to this criteria is the Anmundsen Scott station at the South Pole at an elevation of 2835 meters elevation.
 This station's temperature is corrected back to sea level using lapse rate of ~2C per 300 meters.
 Next highest elevation station is Bangalore at 920 meters.
 Its GISS temperature is not corrected.

+Spent some time in Andes around Quito Ecuador and it gave me the thought that up and down the Andes was a good place to measure climate sensitivity at high altitude.
+This was the genesis of a third dataset of high altitude locations that is now on the plot.
+NASA GISS does not have any stations below Colombia at high altitude in South America, so for now it is a small dataset with the stations in Colombia and some in Himalayas.

 This whole exercise was inspired by this [blog post](https://wattsupwiththat.com/2017/01/05/physical-constraints-on-the-climate-sensitivity/) on climate sensitivity which demonstrates a strong fit between a simple gray body model of earth's atmosphere and ISCCP satellite data on clouds and radiation in and out of atmosphere.